vu2lid/FindRoutes/README.md

 to collect stops connected to a specific route (based on documentation and search).
 This may not be the correct approach.*
 ``connectionStops`` will have the collected stops and route names data.
 ### Question 3
-All possible routes between two stops is found using saved ``stopNameToStopIds`` and ``connectionStops``.
+All possible routes between two stops are found using saved ``stopNameToStopIds`` and ``connectionStops``.
 ### General notes
 Apache ``httpclient`` library was selected, since it seems to be widely used and documented and open source.
 Due to similar reasons ``json`` library was used.
-It was decided to use extract the required data by traversing the returned JSON structure
+It was decided to use extract the required data by traversing the returned JSON structure (since it was faster to implement).
+This code which is network dependant (in this case dependent on MBTA response JSON). is included in two private functions.
 ### Things that can be changed
 Add class models corresponding to the JSON schema used.
 Add more unit and integration tests.
-Refactor the code to extract more code which is not dependent on a specific network.
+Refactor the code to extract more code which is not dependent on a specific network (most of the public methods are not network specific).
+Refactor code to avoid/reduce API requests and cache data locally (it looks like it is possible to request only the new/changed data).
 ## Getting Started

 The following instructions will get you a copy of the project up and running on your local machine.